uoy-ads/ads-unpathd-portal/README.md

 ./up.sh ads-unpathd-portal
 ```

-If you experience any problems see the "Troubleshooting" section of the readme at https://github.com/uoy-ads/ads-srv
+If you experience any problems see https://github.com/uoy-ads/ads-srv#troubleshooting

 ## Update SSL Certs